tnebooks/12th-physics/content.en/docs/electronics-and-communication/_index.md

 The main function of collector is to collect the majority charge carriers supplied by the emitter through the base.
 Hence, collector is made physically larger than the other two as it has to dissipate more power.
 It is moderately doped.

+>Because of the differing size and the amount of doping, the emitter and collector cannot be interchanged.
 ## Transistor Biasing

 The application of suitable DC voltages across the transistor terminals is called biasing.
 The transistor biasing is done differently for different uses.
 The different modes of transistor biasing are given below.